AdobeDocs/analytics.en/help/analyze/reports-analytics/reports.md

 Contains reports that allow you to see pathing data for visitors.

-* Next page flow: Uses a flow report on the top page dimension value.
+* Next page flow: Uses a flow report on the top page dimension item.
 Path views are similar to [Instances](/help/components/metrics/instances.md).
-You can change the reported dimension value.
+You can change the reported dimension item.
 A similar report in Analysis Workspace is available using a [Flow visualization](../analysis-workspace/visualizations/c-flow/flow.md).
-* Next page: Takes the top page dimension value and shows you the next pages visitors went to.
+* Next page: Takes the top page dimension item and shows you the next pages visitors went to.
-* Previous page flow: Uses a flow report on the top page dimension value A similar report in Analysis Workspace is available using a [Flow visualization](../analysis-workspace/visualizations/c-flow/flow.md).
+* Previous page flow: Uses a flow report on the top page dimension item A similar report in Analysis Workspace is available using a [Flow visualization](../analysis-workspace/visualizations/c-flow/flow.md).
-* Previous page: Takes the top page dimension value and shows you the previous pages visitors came from.
+* Previous page: Takes the top page dimension item and shows you the previous pages visitors came from.
-* Fallout: Allows you to select page dimension values in steps, and shows the proportion of people who did and did not follow that path.
+* Fallout: Allows you to select page dimension items in steps, and shows the proportion of people who did and did not follow that path.
 A similar report in Analysis Workspace is available using a [Fallout visualization](../analysis-workspace/visualizations/fallout/fallout-flow.md).
-* Full paths: Shows individual paths as dimension values.
+* Full paths: Shows individual paths as dimension items.
 Retired in Analysis Workspace; use the [Flow visualization](../analysis-workspace/visualizations/c-flow/flow.md) instead.
 * PathFinder: Provides multiple types of reports that let you analyze paths (retired in Analysis Workspace).
 * Path length: Uses the [Visit depth](/help/components/dimensions/visit-depth.md) dimension.
 * Page Analysis
-  * Page summary: Takes the top page dimension value and shows a trended view.
-Also shows entry points, previous pages, exit points, and next pages for that top page dimension value.
+  * Page summary: Takes the top page dimension item and shows a trended view.
+Also shows entry points, previous pages, exit points, and next pages for that top page dimension item.
   * Reloads: Uses the [Page](/help/components/dimensions/page.md) dimension with the [Reloads](/help/components/metrics/reloads.md) metric.
   * Time spent on page: Uses the [Time spent on page - bucketed](/help/components/dimensions/time-spent-on-page.md) dimension.
-  * Clicks to page: Takes the top page dimension value and shows the number of clicks it took to get to that page in a given visit.
+  * Clicks to page: Takes the top page dimension item and shows the number of clicks it took to get to that page in a given visit.
 * Entries and exits
   * Entry pages: Uses the [Entry pages](/help/components/dimensions/entry-dimensions.md) dimension.
   * Original entry pages: Uses the [Entry page original](/help/components/dimensions/entry-dimensions.md) dimension.